Deceptive Advertising: Selling Snake Oil in the Digital Age

 The Reciprocity Ruse

-Have you ever been given a free sample and felt obligated to purchase something?
+Have you ever received a free sample and felt compelled to make a purchase?

 The Legal Lowdown